 The present theatre, constructed of poured concrete and designed in the style of ancient Judaic architecture to resemble the gates of Jerusalem, was built on the same site and opened in 1931.
-The Pilgrimage Play was again performed here until 1964, interrupted only by World War II, when the structure was converted to dormitories for servicemen.
+The Pilgrimage Play was again performed here until 1964, interrupted only by World War II.
 In 1941 the land was deeded to the County of Los Angeles.
 The Pilgrimage Play continued to be presented until a lawsuit in 1964 forced its closure because of its religious nature.

 In 1976, the Pilgrimage Theatre was renamed the John Anson Ford Theatre in honor of the late LA County Supervisor's significant support of the arts.
 John Anson Ford (1883-1983) helped found the Los Angeles County Arts Commission, encouraged the Board of Supervisors to support the building of The Music Center and led the County's acquisition of Descanso Gardens, among many other achievements.
 The theatre was used intermittently for Shakespearean theater, jazz concerts and dance performances until former County Supervisor Ed Edelman revived the historic theatre, spurring the creation of the Ford Amphitheatre summer season (originally called "Summer Nights at the Ford") in 1993 and obtaining funding for capital improvements to the facility.